Metaswitch/clearwater-readthedocs/Backups.md

     1372294621  /usr/share/clearwater/ellis/backup/backups/1372294621
     1372294561  /usr/share/clearwater/ellis/backup/backups/1372294561

-### Homestead and Homer
+### Homestead, Homer and Memento

 Homestead actually contains two databases (`homestead_provisioning` and `homestead_cache`) and these must be backed up together.
 This is why there are two commands for each homestead operation.
-Homer only contains one database and so there is only one command for each operation.
+Homer and memento only contain one database and so there is only one command for each operation.

-To list the backups that have been taken on homestead or homer, run
+To list the backups that have been taken on homestead, homer or memento, run

-*   `sudo /usr/share/clearwater/homestead/backup/list_backups.sh homestead_provisioning` and `sudo /usr/share/clearwater/homestead/backup/list_backups.sh homestead_cache` for homestead
+*   `sudo /usr/share/clearwater/bin/list_backups.sh homestead_provisioning` and `sudo /usr/share/clearwater/bin/list_backups.sh homestead_cache` for homestead
-*   `sudo /usr/share/clearwater/homer/backup/list_backups.sh homer` for homer.
+*   `sudo /usr/share/clearwater/bin/list_backups.sh homer` for homer
+*   `sudo /usr/share/clearwater/bin/list_backups.sh memento` for memento.

 This produces output of the following form, listing each of the available backups.